By ROSHAN THIRAN

 5. The rise of social media

-Business is social, and so it is not surprising that social media sites like Facebook, Friendster and LinkedIn continue to change the face of business.
+Business is social, so it is not surprising that social media sites like Facebook, Friendster and LinkedIn continue to change the face of business.
 Last year saw exponential growth of social media in Malaysia.
 But businesses have yet to fully leverage social media.
 This year, we will see businesses take social media beyond one-off marketing and communications initiatives.
 Social media will become a serious business tool to uncover cost savings and communicate effectively.

 Dell increased its sales significantly via Twitter.
 Through social media, start-ups are launching free marketing campaigns that rival those of the big traditional firms.
 Malaysia Airlines launched its employee blog (LMH) and has started to see the pay-off on its foray into Facebook, Twitter and other social media sites.